lgorissen/k4d/lab 11/README.md

 No resources found.
 developer@developer-VirtualBox:~/projects/k4d/lab 11$
 ```
-The Pod is not there because the minikube node does not have the label `gpu=high`:
+The Pod is not there because the minikube Node does not have the label `gpu=high`:

 ```bash
 developer@developer-VirtualBox:~/projects/k4d/lab 11$ kubectl get node minikube --show-labels